OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-09.md

 ## Ezra 9:10

-“And now, our God, what shall we say after this?
-For we have forsaken Your commandments,
+“And now, our God, what can we say after this?
+For we have indeed forsaken Your commandments,

 ## Ezra 9:11